 10379.
 Maximum frequency stack

-Design a stack-like data structure to push elements to the stack and pop the most frequent element from the stack.
-The possible commands are:
+Design a data structure similar to a stack that allows adding elements and removing the most frequent element from the stack.

-· push n – pushes an integer n onto the top of the stack;
+· push n add the number n to the stack;

-· pop – removes and prints the most frequent element in the stack.
-If there is a tie for the most frequent element, the element closest to the stack’s top is removed and printed.
+· pop – remove and print the most frequent number currently in the stack.
+If there are multiple such numbers, remove and output the one closest to the top of the stack.

 Output.
-For each pop command print on a separate line the corresponding result.
+For each pop operation, print the result on a separate line.

 Sample input 1